cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Handle longer task names, e.g.: "Wash towels (bathroom, basement, and power room) - midweek"
-- Fix task name container height so that characters like "g" and "y" are not cutoff
 - Reidentify newly created tasks after they are assigned an ID
 - Fix bug where "Jan 1" is showing on the task list instead of the actual Due Date
-- Save due date to the DB on 'change' event
+- Fix task name container height so that characters like "g" and "y" are not cutoff
+- Handle longer task names, e.g.: "Wash towels (bathroom, basement, and power room) - midweek"
 - Create multiple lists
 - Have user profiles
 - Allow/restrict list access, e.g.: shared, private